Eastern England England, UK Travel Guide

 Taste locally pressed apple juices and ciders from Norfolk's orchards, a refreshing alternative to alcoholic drinks.

 Norfolk is home to several acclaimed restaurants, including those recognized by Michelin (e.g., with stars or Bib Gourmand status).
-These establishments, notably around Norwich and along the North Norfolk coast, feature modern British cuisine, tasting menus, and elegant dining experiences using local ingredients.
+These establishments, notably around Norwich plus along the North Norfolk coast, feature modern British cuisine, tasting menus, and elegant dining experiences using local ingredients.

 Abundant choices across the county.
-You will find gastropubs offering elevated pub fare, a variety of global cuisine restaurants (Italian, Indian, Thai, Chinese, etc.), especially in Norwich and larger towns, and independent bistros serving contemporary dishes.
+You will find gastropubs offering elevated pub fare, a variety of worldwide cuisine restaurants (Italian, Indian, Thai, Chinese, etc.), especially in Norwich and larger towns, and independent bistros serving contemporary dishes.

 Discover fresh local produce and artisanal goods.